Graduate medical education in anesthesiology at Mayo Clinic

 The Department of Anesthesiology at Mayo Clinic's campus in Jacksonville, Florida, offers an outstanding clinical anesthesia experience that can be tailored to meet your individual educational goals.

-The program is accredited by the Accreditation Council for Graduate Medical Education.
+The program is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 After the first year of anesthesia training, residents are expected to sit for the American Board of Anesthesiology (ABA) BASIC exam, the first part of their written boards.
 Upon completion of their residency, residents will be expected to sit for the ABA ADVANCED exam, the final part of their written board.

 The Anesthesiology Residency at Mayo Clinic's campus in Florida began in 2003, with the first class graduating in 2006.

 More from Mayo Clinic School of Graduate Medical Education